I think I have always been a sensitive person. I know I have always been an emotional one.

-This means work out what is important to you and don’t get upset about the stuff that really doesn’t matter.
+This means working out what is important to you and not getting upset about the stuff that really doesn’t matter.

 Not only does it help to know what is important to you but it also helps to know what upsets you so that you don’t go looking for trouble.
 Let me explain this one.